torvalds/linux/Documentation/security/SELinux-sctp.rst

 SCTP Peer Labeling
 ===================
 An SCTP socket will only have one peer label assigned to it.
 This will be assigned during the establishment of the first association.
-Once the peer label has been assigned, any new associations will have the ``association`` permission validated by checking the socket peer sid against the received packets peer sid to determine whether the association should be allowed or denied.
+Any further associations on this socket will have their packet peer label compared to the sockets peer label, and only if they are different will the ``association`` permission be validated.
+This is validated by checking the socket peer sid against the received packets peer sid to determine whether the association should be allowed or denied.

 NOTES:
    1) If peer labeling is not enabled, then the peer context will always be